interledger/rafiki/packages/documentation/src/content/docs/integration/getting-started.md

 ### Fees

-Sending fees can be set on a given asset using the `setFee` graphql mutation if desired:
+Sending fees can be set on a given asset using Admin UI or the `setFee` graphql mutation if desired:

 Mutation: